-GRT:160 Electronic Pre-Press
+GRT:160 Electronic Pre-Press 3.0 cr.

 A continuation of Electronic Publishing.
 The course will involve the student in advanced functions on the computer formats.
 Exposure to layout software as well as various publication formats will be addressed.
 (19.8 Lec.
 Hrs. / 79.2 Lab Hrs.)
 Prerequisite: GRT:121